robertsdotpm/p2pd/docs/source/rest_api.rst

 Theses simple send/receive calls are examples of push and pull APIs.
 In other words -- its up to you to check whether messages are available.
-Such an approach might be fine for simple scripts but it's a little inefficent having to constantly check or 'poll' for new messages.
+Such an approach might be fine for simple scripts but it's a little inefficient having to constantly check or 'poll' for new messages.
 Fortunately, P2PD has you covered.
 There is a special API method that converts a HTTP connection into a two-way relay.